hQamonky/IRRemotePi/README.md

 > `~/Downloads/install.sh`

 When the installation script is finished, the service should be running.
 Verify by entering the ip address of your Raspberry Pi in the web browser on the port number 8094.

-## Run service at startup
-Make the run script executable: `chmod +x ~/qmk/IRRemotePi/run.sh`
-Edit cron with `sudo crontab -e`
-Add the following line at the end of the file:
-`@reboot ~/qmk/IRRemotePi/run.sh &`
-Save and exit.
-Verify that is worked by trying to access the API after rebooting the Raspberry.
+If it's not working, it might be that you are not using the "pi" user.
+If so, refer to the "Use a different user" section bellow.
+If that's not the issue, refer to the "troubleshooting" section.

 ## Hardware installation
 Check out [this documentation](https://github.com/hQamonky/IRRemotePi/tree/master/docs/Hardware%20Installation.md).